XK9274/splash-miyoo/README.md

 # splash-miyoo
-Launches a splash screen with an icon provided as an arg
+Launches a (currently basic) splash screen with an icon provided as an arg

 Will display a fullscreen splash